Iraqi troops push to retake Tikrit from rebels, parties pursue talks

 U.S. President Barack Obama has ruled out sending ground forces back to Iraq, where they were for eight years after invading to oust Saddam, but has sent up to 300 advisers, mostly special forces, to help the government take on ISIL.

-U.S. defence officials said on Friday that the Obama administration was flying armed aircraft over Iraq although these aimed to collect intelligence and ensure the safety of U.S. personnel on the ground rather than attack targets.
-(Full Story)
+U.S. defense officials said on Friday that the Obama administration was flying armed aircraft over Iraq although these aimed to collect intelligence and ensure the safety of U.S. personnel on the ground rather than attack targets.

 Still, General Martin Dempsey, the top U.S. military officer, said additional U.S. options included going after "high-value individuals who are the leadership of ISIL" and working to protect Iraq's "critical infrastructure".